hosseinoliabak/cisco/Security/01_core_concepts.md

 | Key | 11010110 10110101 10101101 01101011 |
 |__XOR Result__|__10011011 11111100 11100110 00101110__|

+### Transposition based
+Rearranging the letters in a string of text: i.e. HELLO -> OLLEH

+Modern examples:
+* DES
+* 3DES

 ## Modern substitution based
 The followings are modern Ciphers.
 I decided to keep the root titles style in heading 2.

 ## Symmetric-Key Algorithms
 * Key lengths between 40 - 256 bits.
 Nowadays we don't use less than 80-bit keys
 * Fast: Useful for VPN